 Assistant Professor of Trumpet and Brass Area Coordinator

-In the past he has performed with the Boston Symphony Orchestra, Boston Pops, Miami Symphony, Chamber Orchestra of New York, Boston Lyric Opera, Singapore Symphony, Springfield Symphony, Vermont Symphony, Charleston Symphony, US Coast Guard Band, Westchester Symphony, Rhode Island Philharmonic, Civic Orchestra of Chicago, New World Symphony, and under the batons of Seiji Ozawa, John Williams, James Levine, Kurt Mazur, Ton Coopman, Valery Gergiev, Robert Spano, Paavo Jarvi, Sir Mark Elder, Daniel Harding, Gianandrea Noseda and Rafael Frubeck de Burgos.
-Chris went on multiple tours of Mexico as a member of the Philharmonic Orchestra of the Americas and served as the Associate Principal Trumpet of the Orquesta Sinfonica de Nuevo Leon in Monterrey Mexico.
-Festival invitations include Artosphere, Banff, Spoleto, Music Academy of the West, National Repertory Orchestra, Verbier and Tanglewood where he was the recipient of the Roger Voisin Award.
+In the past Scanlon has performed with the Boston Symphony Orchestra, Boston Pops, Milwaukee Symphony Orchestra, Quad Cities Symphony, Elgin Symphony, Miami Symphony Orchestra, Chamber Orchestra of New York, Boston Lyric Opera, Singapore Symphony, Springfield Symphony, Vermont Symphony, Charleston Symphony, US Coast Guard Band, Rhode Island Philharmonic, New World Symphony, Civic Orchestra of Chicago, and under the batons of Seiji Ozawa, John Williams, James Levine, Simon Rattle, Kurt Mazur, Valery Gergiev, Robert Spano, Daniel Harding, Gianandrea Noseda and Rafael Frubeck de Burgos.
+Chris performed in NY and Mexico as a member of the Philharmonic Orchestra of the Americas and served as Associate Principal Trumpet of the Orquesta Sinfonica de Nuevo Leon in Monterrey Mexico.
+Past festival invitations include Artosphere, Banff, Spoleto, Music Academy of the West, National Repertory Orchestra, Verbier and Tanglewood where he was the recipient of the Roger Voisin Award.

-As a soloist he has performed the Shostakovich Concerto No. 1 for Piano and Trumpet with Yuja Wang and the Verbier Festival Chamber Orchestra, as well as Bach’s Brandenburg Concerto No. 2, Copland’s Quiet City, Vivaldi’s Concerto for Two Trumpets with the St. John’s Chamber Ensemble, Spectrum Symphony of New York and the Garden State Philharmonic.
-Equally at home in contemporary music settings, Chris has recorded new music with the Boston Modern Orchestra Project, Xenakis’s Eonta with the Callithumpian Consort for Mode Records, the premier of American composer Russell J. Courter’s Atmospheres for Solo Trumpet & Orchestra, and on albums for the avant-garde Happy Valley Band and the Shrine Big Band, Andy Akiho’s Speaking Tree with Grammy Award winning producer Judith Sherman, premiers of works by Rodion Schedrin with the VFCO and a featured performance of the Elliot Carter Brass Quintet, coached by the composer at Tanglewood’s Festival of Contemporary Music.
+As a soloist he has performed Shostakovich Concerto No. 1 for Piano and Trumpet with Yuja Wang, Bach’s Brandenburg Concerto No. 2, Copland’s Quiet City, Vivaldi’s Concerto for Two Trumpets, and with the Illinois Brass Band and NIU Wind Ensemble.
+Equally at home in contemporary music settings, Chris has recorded new music with the GRAMMY award winning Boston Modern Orchestra Project, Xenakis’s Eonta with the Callithumpian Consort, Andy Akiho’s Speaking Tree for 2022’s Oculus, premiers of works by Rodion Schedrin with the VFCO and the Elliot Carter Brass Quintet, coached by the composer, at Tanglewood’s Festival of Contemporary Music.

-He has appeared on stage with popular artists such as Josh Groban, Harry Connick Jr, Neil Patrick Harris, Hanson, Questlove, Paul Shafer, Patti Labelle, Rufus Wainwright, Paul Giamatti, Celtic Thunder, with Broadway stars such as Brian Stokes Mitchell, Sara Jean Ford, Lena Hall, Mauricio Martinez, Kathy Najimy, Tracy Lynn Olivera, Richard Kind and Kelli O’Hara, and Latin stars such as Aleks Syntek, Natalia Lafourcade and Pedro Fernandez.
-Television credits include The Late Show with Stephen Colbert and the award-winning series, Mozart in the Jungle.
+He has appeared on stage with popular artists such as Josh Groban, Harry Connick Jr, Neil Patrick Harris, Hanson, Questlove, Paul Shafer, Patti Labelle, Rufus Wainwright, Paul Giamatti, with Broadway stars such as Brian Stokes Mitchell, Lena Hall, and Kelli O’Hara, and Latin stars such as Aleks Syntek, Natalia Lafourcade, Mariachi Vargas and Pedro Fernandez.
+Television credits include The Late Show with Stephen Colbert and the award-winning Amazon series, Mozart in the Jungle.
+Scanlon founded Banda Nueva York, a cross-cultural, Mexican brass band whose original arrangements by Latin Grammy winner Julio Lizarraga can be heard on iTunes, Spotify and YouTube.

 D.M.A, Stony Brook University